avrae/avrae/docs/automation_ref.rst

         *optional* - If ``true``, won't display the roll in the Meta field, or apply any bonuses from the ``-d`` argument.

+    .. attribute:: displayName

+        The name to display in the Meta field.
+If left blank, it will use the saved name.

 **Variables**